 Enhanced protein glycation in diabetes causes irreversible cellular damage through membrane modifications.
-Erythrocytes are persistently exposed to plasma glycated proteins; however, little are known about its consequences on membrane.
-Aim of this study was to examine the relationship between plasma protein glycation with erythrocyte membrane modifications in type 2 diabetes patients with and without vascular complications.
+Erythrocytes are persistently exposed to plasma glycated proteins; however, little is known about its consequences on membrane.
+The aim of this study was to examine the relationship between plasma protein glycation with erythrocyte membrane modifications in type 2 diabetes patients with and without vascular complications.

 We recruited 60 healthy controls, 85 type 2 diabetic mellitus (DM) and 75 type 2 diabetic patients with complications (DMC).
 Levels of plasma glycation adduct with antioxidants (fructosamine, protein carbonyl, β-amyloids, thiol groups, total antioxidant status), erythrocyte membrane modifications (protein carbonyls, β-amyloids, free amino groups, erythrocyte fragility), antioxidant profile (GSH, catalase, lipid peroxidation) and Glut-1 expression were quantified.

 Compared with controls, DM and DMC patients had significantly higher level of glycation adducts, erythrocyte fragility, lipid peroxidation and Glut-1 expression whereas declined levels of plasma and cellular antioxidants.
-Correlation studies revealed positive association of membrane modifications with erythrocyte sedimentation rate, fragility, peroxidation whereas negative association with free amino groups, glutathione and catalase.
+Correlation studies revealed a positive association of membrane modifications with erythrocyte sedimentation rate, fragility, peroxidation whereas a negative association with free amino groups, glutathione, and catalase.

 More evidence of the role glucose plays in brain degradation;

-Evidence of the glycative effects in Cataracts was know in the fall of 1974, yet nothing was said that I can remember, but then I was just getting out of Jr College then;
+Evidence of the glycative effects in Cataracts was known in the fall of 1974, yet nothing was said that I can remember, but then I was just getting out of Jr College then;